 All of our specifications have been developed with subject and teaching experts.
-We have worked in close consultation with teachers and representatives from Higher Education (HE) with the aim of including up-to-date relevant content within a framework that is interesting to teach and administer within all centres (large and small).
+We have worked in close consultation with teachers and representatives from Higher Education (HE) with the aim of including upto-date relevant content within a framework that is interesting to teach and administer within all centres (large and small).

-Our new AS Level Chemistry A qualification builds on our existing popular course.
-We've based the redevelopment of our AS level sciences on an understanding of what works well in centres large and small and have updated areas of content and assessment where stakeholders have identified that improvements could be made.
+Our new A Level in Chemistry A builds on our existing popular course.
+We've based the redevelopment of our A level sciences on an understanding of what works well in centres large and small and have updated areas of content and assessment where stakeholders have identified that improvements could be made.
 We've undertaken a significant amount of consultation through our science forums (which include representatives from learned societies, HE, teaching and industry) and through focus groups with teachers.
 Our papers and specifications have been trialled in centres during development to make sure they work well for all centres and learners.